 Just like the school, the Church of the Holy Trinity with a falling congregation, closed on June 10th, 1981 and after spending 20 odd years unused and decaying, has now been converted itself as a private residence.

 One character the village had, was Emma Nottle, a widow who ran a Tea/Grocery Shop in the far end Jamaica Cottages.
 Her husband, George, had been a clay-worker when the family were living at Priddacombe.
-After George died in the May of 1918, Emma faced with no bread winner, started her business in 1921, with only ten shillings in savings at the age of 62.
+After George died in May of 1918, Emma faced with no breadwinner, started her business in 1921, with only ten shillings in savings at the age of 62.
 Keen to make money she even did lodgings.
 But she soon built a successful business.
-However, competition came when her neighbours, Mr. and Mrs. Couch, also started a shop in competition, and Mrs. Couch and Emma were frequently heard in heated argument.
+However, competition came when her neighbours, Mr and Mrs Couch, also started a shop in competition, and Mrs Couch and Emma were frequently heard in a heated argument.
 In 1939, at the age of 78, Emma married Joseph Giles, aged 82.
 Joseph had been visiting relatives in the area and had popped in for one of Emma’s tea’s, and romance quickly blossomed.
-Emma by had three children, eighteen grandchildren, and 23 great grandchildren.
+Emma by then, had three children, eighteen grandchildren, and 23 great-grandchildren.
 Emma also fostered Joyce Hambly (seen left with Emma), when her mother died at a young age.
 Emma sadly passed away shortly after the wedding in 1939.

 Bolventor’s Fallen from World War One